-In order to provide specialized consulting services, we have increased the number of financial consultants over the years to 3,392, as of March 31, 2010, that make proposals regarding investments such as investment trusts, foreign currency deposits, individual annuities and Japanese government bonds sold to individuals, provided weekend consultation meetings and enhanced our infrastructure such as our Relationship Marketing Database.
-By implementing these measures, the aggregate number of customers with financial assets of more than ¥10 million increased over the years to approximately 1.01 million as of March 31, 2010, and customers that purchased investment products have also increased.
-The balance of investment trusts (excluding MMF) was ¥1.20 trillion, individual annuities was ¥1.83 trillion, foreign currency deposits was ¥0.50 trillion and Japanese government bonds sold to individuals was ¥1.65 trillion, each on a managerial accounting basis as of March 31, 2010.
-We also handle trust products at all Mizuho Bank branches as agents of Mizuho Trust & Banking and promote the joint operation of branch offices by Mizuho Bank, Mizuho Trust & Banking and Mizuho Investors Securities Co., Ltd. to meet our customers' one-stop shopping needs for banking, trust and securities services.
-The consulting booths jointly operated with Mizuho Investors Securities, which we call "Planet Booths," are located in the lobbies of 150 branches and offices of Mizuho Bank as of March 31, 2010.
-Through these measures, we are strengthening our consulting capabilities and endeavoring to grow assets under management.
+In order to provide specialized consulting services, we have increased the number of financial consultants over the years to 3,343, as of March 31, 2011, that make proposals regarding investments such as investment trusts, foreign currency deposits, individual annuities and Japanese government bonds sold to individuals, provided weekend consultation meetings and enhanced our infrastructure such as our Relationship Marketing Database.
+By implementing these measures, the aggregate number of customers with financial assets of more than ¥10 million increased over the years to approximately 1.04 million as of March 31, 2011, and customers that purchased investment products have also increased.
+The balance of investment trusts (excluding MMF) was ¥1.42 trillion, individual annuities was ¥2.06 trillion, foreign currency deposits was ¥0.47 trillion and Japanese government bonds sold to individuals was ¥1.60 trillion, each on a managerial accounting basis as of March 31, 2011.
+We also handle trust products at all Mizuho Bank branches as agents of Mizuho Trust & Banking and provide specialized services such as solutions related to inheritance and real estate issues by setting up "Trust Lounge" in Mizuho Bank branches.
+The consulting booths jointly operated with Mizuho Investors Securities, which we call "Planet Booths," are located in the lobbies of 155 branches and offices of Mizuho Bank as of March 31, 2011, and we are aiming to meet our customers' investment needs.